Dragonmystic707/exalted-reincarnated/docs/solars/Solar Charms.md

 Perform a Social roll vs. Resolve against a target.
 If successful, the Solar forces the target character to take an action—*any action—*that is in alignment with one of their Intimacies or Emotions.

+### <span class="smallcaps">Inner Eye Focus</span>

+**Type:** Reflexive; Scene
+**Cost:** 2m

+The Exalt may perceive all around them, relying on other senses or heightening their own until impediments such as smoke, fog, and natural darkness mean nothing.

+The Exalt may immediately ignore any disadvantage caused by natural visual impediments, and can see just as clearly in the middle of the night as they could in day.

+### Organization of Command

+**Type:** Supplemental
+**Cost:** 1m

+The Exalt may command across large groups with great ease.
+When commanding a Group to Perform a Task, the Exalt may negate any Resolve bonus from being in a Group.

+### Ox-Body Technique

+**Type:** Permanent

+Gain an additional +5 Health.
+This charm may be repurchased as a Greater and then Capstone Charm.

 ### Peril-Demanding Haste